markbrada/DefCost/README.md

 # DefCost – Workplace Defender Pricing Tool

 DefCost is a browser-based estimating and quoting tool for Workplace Defender.
-It loads an Excel workbook of products/services and lets estimators build quotes structured into **Sections**, with support for **sub-items**, drag-reorder, and CSV export.
+It loads an Excel workbook of products/services and lets estimators build quotes structured into **Sections**, with support for **sub-items**, drag-reorder, per-section notes, and CSV export.

 ---